 HOT TOPICS Arthritis & Osteoarthritis Arthritis is a number of chronic conditions causing inflammation of joints that makes them stiff and painful.
 Two of the more common types are rheumatoid arthritis (RA) and Osteoarthritis (OA).
 Rheumatoid Arthritis is a progressive, chronic autoimmune disease in which the body attacks itself.
 Its cause is unknown.
 One to two percent of the population has this form, the majority of them women.
 The hands, knees and feet are the most frequently affected.
 It is diagnosed with joint x-rays and blood tests.
 There is no cure for rheumatoid arthritis.
 It is treated with NSAIDs (aspirin, ibuprofen, naproxen) and other drugs, physical therapy, exercise, weight control and surgery as a "last resort."
 Osteoarthritis is a chronic condition caused by "wear and tear" on joints, causing deterioration of the joint cartilage.
-Before 55 years old, it is found equally in both men and women;

-after 55 years old it has a slightly higher incidence in women.
+Before 55 years old, it is found equally in both men and women: Healthy LifeStyles after 55 years old it has a slightly higher incidence in women.
 It may be found in almost any joint in the body.
 The main causes are previous trauma or injury to joints, overuse or obesity.
 It is also diagnosed with x-rays and blood work to rule out rheumatoid arthritis.
 Osteoarthritis usually responds better to acetaminophen than NSAIDs.
 The treatments also include physical therapy, exercise, weight control and surgery as a "last resort."
 Many people are self treating Osteoarthritis with Glucosamine with or without Chondroitin.
 Glucosamine is made from the shells of shellfish and should never be used by anyone allergic to shellfish or iodine.
 Because of its possible interactions with other medications, it should never be used without first discussing it with your physician AND your pharmacist. a former member of the staff of the Office eld the position of Personnel Staffing and Employee Relations Specialist in the ED's office in the 1980s was later promoted to Position Classification Specialist before she left FERC in May 1990 to join the FDIC, where she later retired from federal service.

 A native of Washington, D.C., began her federal career immediately following graduation from high school.
 She attended American University in addition to completing numerous classes, workshops and conferences to develop knowledge and skills in the area of human resources.

+OEA's administrative officer and a life time said, "I grew up with was a wonderful person-kind, generous, full of life.
+What I'll always remember is the professional advice and assistance she offered me which eventually led to my career her at FERC. was highly regarded as an expert in staffing and classification.
+She took her responsibilities very seriously.
+It was definitely a loss to many when she left FERC."

-OEA's administrative officer and a life time family said, "I grew up with the said, "I grew up w leaves behind her husband, land four children, friends and former co-workers wish to convey their deepest sympathy to her family.
+eaves behind her husband, and four children,

+friends and former co-workers wish to convey their deepest sympathy to her family.
 She will be missed.

+HEALTHY LIFESTYLES

-HEALTHY LIFESTYLES ARRIVALS & DEPARTURES , an attorney-advisor within OGC's OEP branch, died June 20.
-HOT TOPICS WHAT'S MY LINE?
+ARRIVALS & DEPARTURES

+an attorney-advisor within OGC's OEP branch, died June 20.

+HOT TOPICS

+WHAT'S MY LINE?